Recently I was working on some frontend stuffs at my job where I had to implement a modal

 On clicking the parent, we will see the parent and grandparent logged-in console.
 Finally, on clicking grandparent, we will just see the grandparent logged.

-This phenomenon is known as the Bubbling phase of event propagation.
+phase of event propagation.
 The event bubbles up from the target element through its ancestors in the DOM tree.
 This is the more commonly used phase for handling events and the default behavior of any event handlers in JavaScript.

-Another phase is known as Capturing phase which does exactly the opposite of the Bubbling.
+phase which does exactly the opposite of the Bubbling.
 During the capturing phase, the event travels from the root of the DOM tree down to the target element.
 This phase allows you to intercept and handle the event before it reaches its target.
 Capturing is less commonly used but can be helpful in certain scenarios.

-The code below sets the event handlers to work in Capturing phase.
+The code below sets the event handlers to work in Capturing

 grand_parent.addEventListener("click", triggerClick("grand parent clicked"), true);